-A POOR SORT OF MEMORY is a collection of photographs made in and around my hometown in the California desert.
+A Poor Sort of Memory is a collection of photographs made in and around my hometown in the California desert.
 As I revisit old hideouts in concrete washes and private bunks in rock formations, I am reminded of my youthful desperation to find both a sense of belonging and an independent self.
-But the past is a like a slippery fish and the more I try to pin it down, the more it escapes my grasp.
+But memory is like a slippery fish and the more I try to pin it down the more it escapes my grasp.

 Now as I return to these spaces to photograph, I embrace memory as the unreliable narrator and use the tracings of my personal history to craft a new loose photographic fiction.
 Through metaphor and staged constructions, I explore vulnerability, isolation, and the awkward process of coming of age.

-In the image series as well as the photobook maquette, I weave together, landscapes, symbolic objects, and portraiture of my son, Eli, in an effort to use photography as a flawed means of bearing witness to my son’s unique maturation amidst the recollections of my own past long gone.
+In the image series as well as the photobook, I weave together landscapes, symbolic objects, and portraiture of my son, Eli, in an effort to bear witness to his unique maturation amidst the workings of my recollections of a past long gone.